lpbrig01/final-lance-briggs/content/about/_index.md

 # About Me

-My name is Lance Briggs.
-I’m an IT major and this website is part of a class assignment.
+My name is Lance Briggs, and I’m an IT major.
+This website is my final project for a web development class.

-The main goal of this project is to:

-- Get comfortable using Hugo
-- Put my homework write-ups somewhere public
-- Practice using GitHub and Netlify
+I’m interested in tech, especially web development and cybersecurity.
+Projects like this help me get better with Git, GitHub, Hugo, and hosting websites on Netlify.

-Outside of class I run track and like working on small tech projects.
+Outside of school I run track, lift, and like working on small coding projects when I get time.
+This site is a mix of school work and things I’m learning as I go.